3 Reasons to Take AP Exams

 Every year, millions of students around the world enroll in AP courses in 38 different subjects, embarking on an AP journey that can help open doors as they prepare for college.

-Completing an AP course and exam advances you academically.
-Taking an AP Exam will help you develop valuable skills useful for all your classes—skills such as time management, critical thinking, scholarly writing, and independent study.
-This will help make your transition from being a high school student to a college student, easier.
+Completing an AP course and exam advances you both personally and academically.
+Taking an AP Exam helps you develop valuable skills for all your classes through high school and beyond.
+This makes your transition from being a high school student to a college student easier.

-Whatever your score, taking an AP Exam can help you stay on track for college.
+Whatever your score, taking an AP Exam can keep you on track for college.

-- Students who achieve exam scores of 1 or 2 are still more likely to attend college and graduate on time (than academically similar students who do not take AP).
+Students who achieve exam scores of 1 or 2 are still more likely to attend college and graduate on time (than academically similar students who don’t take AP).

 Most colleges and universities use AP as a factor in evaluating candidates for admission.
 This gives you an advantage when you’re applying to colleges and trying to stand out from the crowd.
-By taking an AP Exam, you’re showing admissions officers you’re motivated to succeed and can stick with a commitment.
+By taking an AP Exam, you’re showing colleges you’re persistent, resilient, and willing to work hard.